grj07/grj07/README.md

 -  Hi, I’m Guy Jehu, username: @grj07
--  I’m interested in learning programming for varied prospective appications.
+-  I’m developing bibliometric software I hope will be useful for researchers
--  I’m currently learning C and python, but looking forward to learning more languages.
+-  I’m a trained theoretical physicist learning through my own projects, to pivot towards more practical skills.
--  I’m looking to collaborate on anything that will teach me more about programming, data analysis and user interaction design.
--  You can reach me for personal inquiries at grj90@pm.me
+-  You can reach me for inquiries at grj90@pm.me